readyready15728/misc/mc.md

 Note that these instances are case-insensitive.
 Note also that the `/unix` switch is necessary for `wine start`; it tends to choke without it.

+A user-defined listing mode for both panels with `size:4` not only saves a little more of the limited screen real estate of the file manager than would otherwise be the case, but also makes sizes display in ways that are more readily comprehensible with familiar suffixes.